amalajith/wordpress-block-editor-po-json/README.md

 ## Usage instructions

-### Setup the Wordpress Gutenberg for internationalization
+### Setup the Wordpress Gutenberg block for internationalization

 1. Create a `languages` folder in the root of your Gutenberg block.
 2. Use `wp-cli` to generate the `.pot` and `.po` files or add in your `.po` files manually.
 Your `.po` files should be of the format `{domain}-{locale}.po`, where `domain` is the language domain used in the project.
 Example `mydomain-fr_FR.po`.
 3. Do not generate the translation JSON files using `wp-cli`